 This weekend I picked up some cuttings of a red flowering crape myrtle to propagate.
 I took 6 inch hardwood cuttings that were just beginning to leaf out.
 Since I didn’t have time to treat them right away I left them in a jar of water overnight to stay moist and treated them with rooting hormone the next day.
 For more information on Crape myrtle propagation read on below!

-Here’s the crape myrtle sticking procedure step by step.
-(Of course it can be used for many other plants as well.)
+Here’s the crape myrtle propagation method step by step.
+This method of hardwood cuttings can be used for many other plants as in addition to crape myrtles.

-4. This step is the hardest…wait.
+- This step is the hardest…wait.
 Wait for the cutting to hold to the potting medium after a slight tug.
-If there is resistance (it usually means there are roots) I usually add enough water to make the sand soft enough to easily pull the cutting out of the medium.
+If there is resistance (it often means there are roots) I usually add enough water to make the sand soft enough to easily pull the cutting out of the medium.
 The other option is to remove all the plants at the same time and gently separate them.
 Only do this if you are sure of success.
 You could damage roots in the process of taking them out to simply check on them.
 If your pot has holes in it and roots start emerging from the holes you are in great shape to pot up your crape myrtle cuttings!